-In the eyes of a creative soul, entrepreneurship may appear as oil to the waters of artistry.
-Even so, with the right tools and proper techniques, there is always a possibility of mixing the two into an emulsion – creating a whole that is greater than the sum of its parts.
-With a carefully curated blend of entrepreneurial and artistic methods and practices, this course orchestrates precisely such a synergy.
-A harmonious mix of learnings that will facilitate your journey towards turning your creative and artistic ideas into a reality.
+To a creative soul, entrepreneurship may seem like oil to the waters of artistry.
+But, with the right tools and proper techniques, there is always a possibility of mixing the two into an emulsion – a whole that is greater than the sum of its parts.
+With a carefully curated blend of entrepreneurial and artistic methods and practices, this course creates exactly that kind of synergy.
+A harmonious mix of learnings that will jump-start your journey towards turning your creative and artistic ideas into a reality.

 Intended learning outcomes

 Upon completion of the course, students should be able to:

 - apply different methods for business modeling in the artistic field

 - use tools and habits of thought (habits of mind) to initiate entrepreneurial projects with a core in artistic/creative practice • together with others plan, create, implement and evaluate transdisciplinary projects with an artistic/creative practice

 - use methods such as improvisation and stage production in co-creation to jointly create and present project ideas and to be able to orally and in writing clearly present and explain to others an artistic/cultural project idea and its implementation

 - identify, reflect on and formulate their own artistic/creative practice as a basis for transdisciplinary entrepreneurial projects